Projective curves and weak second-order logic: Appendix

 \subsection{Acknowledgements}

 The proof of Lemma \ref{lem:sets-of-pairs} was suggested by Marcello Mamino.
 We are grateful to Rita Pardini for suggesting the proof Proposition \ref{prop:if-smooth-pref-then-deg} and reading the Appendix.
 We thank Rosario Mennuni for helpful comments and Vincenzo Mantova for suggesting to use generalized Jacobians for the proof of Theorem \ref{thm:characterize-prefactoriality}.
 We also thank Marcus Tressl for discussing with us the problem of the interpretation of the complex field in the poset of points and curves.
+We are grateful to an anonymous referee for a very careful reading of the manuscript and for many comments leading to a substantial improvement of the paper.
 The authors were supported by the project PRIN 2022 ``Modelli, insiemi e classificazioni", prot.
 2022TECZJA.